kennjr/QuoteProject/README.md

 This project uses HTML and CSS for most of the front-end plus TypeScript for the business logic.

-## Support and contact details

-If you run into any issues with the code you can contribute to the project, reporting the issue and probably suggesting a fix.

-### License

-This software is under the [MIT](LICENSE) license.
-Copyright (c) {2021}

-## Future

-We are planning to add an actual DB for storing the quotes, currently all the quotes are stored locally with some hard-coded quotes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.